-Today, however, facial moko is seeing a resurgence and Robley’s collection of heads has played a large part in that revival.
+But today facial moko is seeing a resurgence, and Robley’s collection of heads has played a large part in that revival.

 Robley’s book includes extremely detailed sketches of his collection.
 They note every mark of the tattooist’s chisel, the arc of every curved line, complete with explanations of how these marks were produced and in what order.

 Walker believes a fascination with moko was the sole reason Robley collected Māori heads.

 “It’s not because of an interest in the macabre, it’s not because of an interest in human remains, it’s not about colonial booty,” Walker says.
 “More than that, it’s about the evidence of the design system that [mokomokai] alone hold.”